On the relationship between the theory of cointegration and the theory of phase synchronization: Examples

 This leads with straightforward calculation to the other values

 and $\beta_0 = 0.49$.
 With these values we obtain the VEC-representation

 and the MA-representation

 (\ref{VECM-representation Example}) has the meaning that the phase process is pulled towards the equilibrium defined by $\beta' \phi_{t} \!-\! \beta_0 = \phi_{t}^{(1)} \!-\! \phi_{t}^{(2)} \!- 0.49 = 0$ with the force $\alpha = \binom{0}{0.011}$ which gets active as soon as the process leaves the equilibrium.
 In this case $\alpha_1=0$ i.e. the correction is on process $2$ only.
 This means that the unidirectional coupling between the R\"{o}ssler and the Lorenz system has been detected correctly.
-The detection was implicitly based on a test since the coefficient $\alpha_1$ in Table~\ref{table:estvecm} was not significantly different from $0$.

 The equilibrium $\,\phi_{t}^{(1)} \!-\! \phi_{t}^{(2)} \!- 0.49 = 0\,$ means that the phase of the R\"{o}ssler system is ahead of the phase of the Lorenz system in the average by $0.49$.
-This is nicely confirmed by the plot in Figure~\ref{fig:RoesslerLorenzPhases} (d).
+This is confirmed by the plot in Figure~\ref{fig:RoesslerLorenzPhases} (d).

 The representation (\ref{MA-representation Example}) has the meaning that both phases are mainly pushed in direction $\binom{1}{1}$ - both with a deterministic and a random walk component.
 The stationary component $ C^{*}(L) (\eta_t + \mu)\,$ (whose precise form is complicated) acts as a disturbance component pushing the system with little shocks again and again out of the equilibrium.